sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 # Threat Hunting
 ---
-- Cyber security technique designed to detect presence of threats not discovered by normal security monitoring
+- Cyber security technique designed to <u>detect presence of threats not discovered by normal security monitoring</u> ^2a9491
-- Is a proactive method vs reactive such as in Incident Response
+- Is a <u>proactive method vs reactive</u> such as in Incident Response
 - Potentially less disrupting than pen test
 	- Analyze data within systems you already have
 - Process
 	- Hypothesis
-		- Based from threat model and based on potential events with higher likelihood and impact
+		- Based from threat model and based on <u>potential events with higher likelihood and impact</u>
 		- Who would harm us?
 		- How would they harm us?
 	- Profiling Threat Actors
 		- Create scenarios how intrusion might happen and what motive is TTP
+			- Tactics, Techniques, Procedures ^a6b869
 		- Who wants to cause harm?
 		- What systems?
 	- Hunting